llrs/experDesign/README.md

 # experDesign

-The goal of experDesign is to help design experiments in batches by distributing samples in each batch.
+The goal of experDesign is to help design experiments in batches by distributing samples in each batch so that it maximizes the entropy, thus reducing the potencial bias when analyzing.

 # Examples